 Sold by the slice, the pizza is cut to size with scissors and priced per kilo according to toppings.
 Everyone in the group chose a different flavour and we all tried bite-size pieces of each.
 Any time I’m in Rome I’ll be going straight back to Pizzarium for pizza.

-Check out some highlights from The Roman Food Tour – if you like it you can subscribe to our You Tube channel
+Check out some highlights of my tour with The Roman Food Tour – if you like it subscribe to my You Tube channel

 Sensory overload hits as we poke our noses into La Tradizione.
 150 types of cured meat, over 400 cheeses, oils, aged balsamic vinegars, truffles and every gourmet indulgence you could imagine line the shelves and cover every counter.
 Tradizione means tradition and that’s the ethos behind the foods stocked.
 You’ll find unique, artisanal foods produced using age-old near forgotten techniques.